clusterit/orca/README.md

 whereas the Oauth-secured endpoints can listen on a public IP.

 ### Cli
 The cli support some basic commands to manage the system from the command line.
+To use it, you have to set two environment variables:

+ - ORCA_SERVICE
+   The URL of the webservice backend.
+If you have more than one `orcaman` running, specify one of the or use a loadbalancer in front.
+ - ORCA_TOKEN
+   Your token, which is displayed in the web UI of `orcaman`.
+Keep this token secure or generate a new one if this token is compromized.
+It allows you to make service calls and you will be identified by this token

+When both variables are set, you can simply call `cli` to see all options.